MariadlRosa-1224/isles-of-vielora/pages/crafting.md

   id:: 684a4e13-5a30-42f4-9e97-d242dc400322
 -
 - ## Technique
--
-- The technique is another [stat]([[Mechanics/stats]]) an oc can upgrade, one that allows for the increment of both the abilities and the materials one can use for their
+	- The technique is another [stat]([[Mechanics/stats]]) an oc can upgrade, one that allows for the increment of both the abilities and the materials one can use for their equipment and by such making them more powerful